-Companies across the country are asking their employees what’s important to them.
-They learn that employees need access to cash much more quickly than is provided during the traditional pay cycle.
+Companies across the country are asking their staff what’s important to them.
+They learn that people need access to cash much more quickly than during the traditional pay cycle.

 Enter earned wage access (EWA).
-EWA is a financial benefit that lets employees receive at least part of their paycheck before traditional payday.
+EWA is a benefit that lets workers receive at least part of their paycheck before traditional payday.
 Employees request money they’ve already made and receive payment.
 It’s a valuable tool to help workers build financial stability.

-EWA, or on-demand pay, helps employees manage their short-term finances and can help with emergency costs like car problems, doctor bills, or any other unplanned expenses that occur.
-Employees who use EWA pay a small fee.
-This financial benefit is more helpful than credit cards, loans, or writing checks with little or no funds in their account.
+EWA, or on-demand pay, helps employees manage their short-term finances and can help with emergency costs like car problems, doctor bills, or any other unplanned expenses.
+Those who use EWA pay a small fee.
+This benefit is more helpful than credit cards, loans, or writing checks with little or no funds in their account.

-Since not all employees earn the same wage, uniform financial advice is not relevant to all your employees.
-It helps if you can bring in experts that can speak to the specific challenges they are facing in building financial stability.
+Since not all personnel earn the same wage, uniform financial advice is irrelevant to all your employees.
+It helps to bring in experts who can speak to the specific challenges they face in building financial stability.

-For example, some may be living paycheck to paycheck and having problems with paying down debt.
+For example, some may be living paycheck to paycheck and having problems paying down debt.
 Others could be struggling to save for a first house.
-While some financial advice like saving for emergencies works for everyone, getting there will be a challenge for some.
+While some advice like saving for emergencies works for everyone, getting there will be a challenge for some.
 Providing relevant guidance to everyone will be appreciated.
-Offering advice and resources for employees in all walks of life will help to develop a well-rounded employee financial wellness program.
+Offering advice and resources to staff in all life stages will help develop a well-rounded financial wellness program.

 Not all credit is bad, of course.
 But often, employees might not understand how the credit system works.
-Whether it’s a car loan, home loan, or some other type of loan, employees need to know all their options for the situations they might need it.
-By setting up an expert to walk them through the process, you’ll be helping them improve their financial stability along with becoming a better employee.
+Whether it’s a car loan, home loan, or some other type of loan, your staff needs to know all their options for the situations they might need it.
+By setting up an expert to walk them through the process, you’ll be helping them to improve their stability and become a better employee.

-There’s no doubt the stresses of 2020 are impacting employees across the country.
+Undoubtedly, the stresses that started in 2020 are still impacting workers across the country.
 Now is an excellent time to think of ways to help them cope.
-EWA is a financial benefit that can help many of them with their short-term financial issues.
-Then, helping them understand their challenges and what they can do about it will pay off for everyone in the long run.
+EWA is a benefit that can help many of them with their short-term financial issues.
+Then, helping them understand their challenges and what they can do about them will pay off for everyone in the long run.